 - Daily Uniform: Forest green polo shirt with logo, tucked in at all times; khaki pants with brown/black belt; mandatory solid white, khaki, or black colored crew socks, no logos; black or brown dress shoes.
 No low cut sneaker socks are allowed.
-The St. John's green sweatshirt with logo may also be worn (no hoodies or other SJE sweatshirts).
-Plain white short-sleeved undershirts may be worn under the polo shirt, but no longer than the uniform shirt sleeve. - Gym Day Uniform: Green sweatpants and sweatshirts with school logo (green mesh shorts with school logo and gray t-shirt with school logo may be worn underneath), sneakers, and crew socks, no logos.
+The St. John's green sweatshirt with logo and the quarter-zip sweatshirt with logo may also be worn (no hoodies or other SJE sweatshirts).
+Plain white short-sleeved undershirts may be worn under the polo shirt, but no longer than the uniform shirt sleeve. - Gym Day Uniform: Green sweatpants and sweatshirts with school logo or quarter-zip sweatshirt with logo (green mesh shorts with school logo and gray t-shirt with school logo may be worn underneath), sneakers, and crew socks, no logos.